 - IAS 34.19 If an entity's interim financial report is in compliance with IAS 34, that fact shall be disclosed.
-An interim financial report shall not be described as complying with IFRSs unless it complies with all the requirements of IFRSs. - New standards The following new standards, amendments and interpretations are effective for the first time in these financial statements but none have had a material effect on the Group and so have not been discussed in detail: - IAS 1 Presentation of Financial Statements and IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors (Amendment -Disclosure Initiative - Definition of Material) - IFRS 3 Business Combinations (Amendment Definition of Business) - Conceptual Framework for Financial Reporting (Revised) - IBOR Reform and its Effects on Financial Reporting Phase 1 - IAS 34.16(a) An entity is required to include a statement that the same accounting policies and methods of computation are followed in the interim financial statements as compared with the most recent annual financial statements or, if those policies or methods have been changed, a description of the nature and effect of the change.
-Amendments to IFRS 16: COVID-19-Related Rent Concessions resulted in changes to the Group's accounting policies and therefore will apply in its next annual financial statements.
-Therefore, they have been applied in these interim financial statements are not the same as those applied in the most recently published annual financial statements.
-Details have therefore been given on the impact the application of these standards have had on the Group in these interim financial statements.
+An interim financial report shall not be described as complying with IFRSs unless it complies with all the requirements of IFRSs. - IAS 34.16(a) An entity is required to include a statement that the same accounting policies and methods of computation are followed in the interim financial statements as compared with the most recent annual financial statements or, if those policies or methods have been changed, a description of the nature and effect of the change.